 Once your recipient has replied to you, any subsequent replies from you will start to appear cumbersome if you keep adding the full signature each time, so you want to add an abbreviated version of your signature on these replies.

-When Exclaimer Cloud - Signatures for Office 365 receives an email for processing it adds the first signature that is applicable.
+When Exclaimer Cloud receives an email for processing, it adds the first signature that is applicable.
 However, you can configure the system to scan the body of the message and avoid re-adding the same signature if it is already present.
 You can then force it to skip to the next applicable signature.

 You will need to create two versions of your signature, the full one and the abbreviated (reply) one.
 You will then configure the full signature to only ever be applied once per message, while the abbreviated one will appear on each subsequent reply.